adrianton3/adrianton3.github.io/src/the-heart-of-an-emulator/the-heart-of-an-emulator.md

 }
 ```

-From the benchmark, this seems to be the fastest approach.
+Looking at the benchmark, this seems to be the fastest approach on Chrome (apart from the transpiler approach).
+On Firefox, however, the switch based implementation is faster.

 Maintaining code in this style is nearly-impossible to do by hand.
 All of this structure
 should instead be generated automatically.